-Puroshattam Bhinde had donated his land to the Mulund police in 1963; his son celebrated the station’s 50th b’day with cops yesterday
+Puroshattam Bhinde had donated his land to the Mulund police way back in 1963; his son Pratap celebrated the police station's 50th birthday with cops yesterday

 For the staff at Mulund police station, yesterday brought with it a big reason to celebrate.
 While lights brightened the building, flowers and rangoli decorated the main door.
 The occasion was the police station turning 50.

 Bhinde’s son Pratap, whose family still stays on the land behind the police station, was present for the celebration.
 Pic/Rajesh Gupta